 6) Resize your whole design to fit various platforms.

 We’re done creating our visual.
 That was quick, right?
 Now, we have to post share it across various social media networks, and print our poster.
 That also means we might have to resize for those various outlets -- but rather than going back and re-designing the entire visual according to the dimensions required by each one, we can use Canva's Magic Resize tool.

 The Magic Resize tool is available for Canva for Work users -- a paid plan starting at $12.95 per month.
 But if you're using the free tools, fear not, as we've included some alternative resizing directions below.

 That said, Magic Resize is quite a time-saving feature that lets you copy and resize one design into formats for various channels.
 Just click on "File," navigate to "Magic Resize," then choose the different formats you want to use to adapt your visual.
 Then, click the "resize" button, and you’re done.

 Users of Canva's free tools can still resize their designs by creating a copy of the original visual.
 Click "File," "Change Dimensions," and select the format to which you'd like to resize the design.

 7) Collaborate with a team, or post the visual to social media.

-Canva allows you to collaborate with your team or design partners on a visual, within the same platform.
+Canva allows you to collaborate with your team, Canva designers or other design partners on a visual, within the same platform.
 Simply click on “Share”, navigate to "Link,” and choose the “can edit” option to generate a link that allows others to edit your design.
 Alternatively, you may choose the “can view” option to allow someone to see your design, without the ability to edit it.